rickballard/CoCivium/docs/insights/CoDitto/Practice_CoDitto_v1.md

 CoDitto events should, over time, inform:

 - updates to CoSteward Ops Manual,
-- refinements to CoPortal / CoBeacon content,
+- refinements to System.Func`2[System.Text.RegularExpressions.Match,System.String] / CoBeacon content,
 - additions to CoTheory insight pairs and GIBindex.

 ## 4. Relationship to humans and democracy